ecbypi/besko/README.md

 Anyone intersted in Rails can take a peek and hopefully learn something or help me learn something.
 Some things to look for are:

-* Single page interfaces driven by Ember.js.
 * Authententication using Touchstone headers (mostly configured via Apache).
 * Rspec to drive development.

 ## Future Plans

 Logging packages wasn't the only problem to solve at the dorm.
 Some unsolved issues are:
-* The tool shop is always losing things.
-It would be nice if there were a way to track who has wha tools that could keep track of who is less reliable about returning tools or loses them.
-* There are community bikes that needs a more efficient way to be checked out.
 * The groups that permissions fall into are closely tied to mailing lists.
   Updating the permissions should update the mailing lists or permissions should check the mailing lists.
 * People forwarding mail that arrives for alumni relabel all the mail one by one.
 The system for creating deliveries can be abstracted to handle printing labels with the correct addresses on them.
 * The desk captain has to manually log all the hours at the end of each week